Bridging the Gap between Continuous and Informative Discrete Representations by Random Product Quantization: Experiments

 We first implement the baseline system using the K-means clustering-based discretization method. \autoref{tab:k} presents the speech recognition performance using different numbers of K-means cluster centers $k$.
+Note that, unless otherwise specified, all K-means baselines in this paper incorporate deduplication and subword modeling.
 As shown, both CER and WER gradually decrease as $k$ increases, reaching optimal performance at $k = 2000$.
 Based on this result, we set $k = 2000$ as the number of cluster centers in subsequent experiments.